 In addition to building and programming the robot, students create an Engineering Notebook to document the whole process, which is reviewed by the judges at competitions.
 They also prepare a brief presentation for the judges in which they describe the mechanisms on the robot, the programming behind it, and how they overcame any issues they faced throughout the season.

-However, our FTC team 3543 excelled last year and was undefeated in the league events.
-They won the Interleague Championship and Think Award in addition to being finalists for the PTC Design Award, Rockwell Collins Innovate Awards, the Control Award and Inspire Award.
-They were eliminated in the State Championship.
+Our FTC team 3543 has excelled in past years, winning the Think Award in addition to being finalists for the PTC Design Award, Rockwell Collins Innovate Awards, the Control Award and Inspire Award.